Overview

 Term 2

-Strategy in a Global Context
+Strategy in a Globlised World

 This module will assist each student in developing a strong foundation in strategy relevant to your future career in international business.
 The module will make it possible for you to appreciate the complexity of strategic decision making, develop advanced international strategy analysis skills, and equip you with analytical tools, up to date conceptual frameworks, and experiential learning that brings to life insights from leading edge academic research